dandutra/odin-recipes/README.md

 # odin-recipes
-A first project covering the basics of HTML
+A first project covering the basics of HTML and get the github workflow feel.